crawdaddie/yalce/docs/examples.md

 train model 100;

 # Optional to view the scatter plot of input data vs the interpolated line:
+# NB: using the Gui library requires using the ylc -i option in order to keep
+# the parent process running and able to create windows

 import gui/bindings/Gui;

 Gui.create_decl_ui (fn () ->